xbeat/Machine-Learning/README.md

 Introduction to Model Explainability

 Model explainability is crucial in machine learning, allowing us to understand and interpret the decisions made by complex models.
 This guide will explore various techniques and tools for explaining models using Python.

+## Transformers The Dominant AI Architecture for Sequential Tasks

+Understanding Recurrent Neural Networks (RNN)

+Recurrent Neural Networks represent a fundamental architecture in deep learning designed to process sequential data by maintaining an internal state (memory) that gets updated with each input in the sequence, making them particularly suitable for tasks like time series prediction and natural language processing.

 ## Convolutional Neural Networks and Kernels in Python